vippsas/management-api/management-api-guide.md

 For partners using
 [partner keys](https://developer.vippsmobilepay.com/docs/partner/partner-keys):
-Get a (long) list of all sales units registered with the partner making the API call.
+Get a (long) list of all sales units registered with the partner making the API call, containg sales units that are active for a merchant that is active.

 [`GET:/management/v1/sales-units/v1/merchants`](https://developer.vippsmobilepay.com/api/management/#tag/Sales-units/operation/getAllSalesUnits)